Español

 Some drugs can have specific side effects.
 For example:

-Be sure to report any side effects you notice during chemo to your medical team so that they can be treated promptly.
+Be sure to report any side effects you notice during chemo to your cancer care team so that they can be treated promptly.
 In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.

 For more general information about how chemotherapy is used to treat cancer, see Chemotherapy.